-When toddlers start eating solid foods, it’s so important for parents to know which foods are safe—and which foods to avoid until they’re a little older and able to chew and swallow more safely to avoid choking risks.
-A speech and language pathologist on TikTok is going viral for sharing a rundown of those that pose serious risks for kids under 4, and every parent should watch this video.
+When toddlers start eating solids, it’s so important for parents to know which foods are safe—and which foods to avoid until they’re a little older and able to chew and swallow more safely to avoid choking risks.
+A speech and language pathologist on TikTok is going viral for sharing a rundown of choking hazards for toddlers under 4, and every parent should watch this.

 @_missmichael